-If you would prefer to browse the display, but want more information than is shown on the labels, you can use your smart phone to call up more.
+If you would prefer to browse the display, but want more information than is shown on the labels, you can often use your smart phone to call up more.
 Just go to 'search catalogue' at the top of this page and key in the ID number printed at the bottom right of the object label.

 The Physics Museum is QR Code enabled!
 This means you can scan the Quick Response tags you'll find around the museum on your smart phone or tablet to get more information.